Frequently Asked Questions

 You do not have to get a lawyer.
 You can represent yourself at every step of any legal action.
 You also don’t need to hire a mechanic to fix your car.
 However, they can often do the work faster, easier, and better than you can.
 It depends on the complexity of the issue and the risk you are willing to take in representing yourself.
 If you want the peace of mind that your rights and specific concerns are properly addressed at each step of the litigation, you should definitely retain a qualified and experienced attorney.

 The Utah Legislature recently shortened the waiting period from 90 days to 30 days from the initial filing of a Petition for Divorce.
 That means that if you have already worked out all of the issues, you can get a Decree of Divorce in a month or less (excluding February).
 The Court can also waive the 30-day waiting period when there is a good reason to do so.
-If your divorce is contested, which means you don’t agree on key issues like child custody, division of property, or alimony, it could take much longer.
+If your divorce is contested, which means you don’t agree on key issues like child custody, division of property, or alimony, then it could take much longer.

 Yes.
 If you disagree on key issues, a Utah District Court will not let your case proceed to trial without first attempting to resolve the issues through mediation.
 The Court does have the discretion to waive the mediation requirement if there is a good reason.